This post was updated on January 30, 2023

 Homeowners are always looking for an alternative to a deck replacement.
 When wood is neglected, it can be expensive to have it restored or replaced.
 A few companies like Behr, Rust-Oleum, and Olympic to name a few, are selling a deck resurface product.
 They claim it is the smart alternative to deck replacement.
 It can be applied to wood surfaces such as decks, stairs, docks, composite decking, and more.
 So is it a good alternative or is it just a waste of time and money?

-Deck resurface products are basically similar to an extremely thick paint.
+Deck Resurface products are basically similar to an extremely thick paint.
 They are designed to mask the wood and fill large cracks or voids.
-Deck resurface will not show any wood grain.
+Deck resurfacer coatings will not show any wood grain.
 Please note that this product is far beyond conventional wood restoration.

 The one plus that is being reported by deck restoration professionals is that these products have a very good UV rating.
-Even after several years there is little sign of UV fading.
-This is however, typical for most any solid paint or stain because of the high volume of pigment.
+Even after several years, there is little sign of UV fading.
+This, however, is typical for most solid paint or stain because of the high volume of pigment.

-Another benefit to using a deck resurface product is the wide range of colors to choose from.
-Being more like a solid thick paint, these companies are able to offer consumers many color choices.
+Another benefit of using a deck resurface product is the wide range of colors to choose from.
+Being more like solid thick paint, these companies are able to offer consumers many color choices.